Added sugars: Don't get sabotaged by sweeteners

 Why are added sugars a problem?

-Foods with a lot of added sugars contribute extra calories to your diet but provide little nutritional value.
-In addition, added sugars are often found in foods that also contain solid fats, such as butter or margarine, or shortening in baked goods.
+Foods with added sugars contribute extra calories to your diet but provide little nutritional value.

 Eating too many foods with added sugars sets the stage for potential health problems, such as:

 - Poor nutrition.
-If you choose sugar-laden foods instead of other, more nutritious foods, you miss out on important nutrients, vitamins, and minerals.
-Regular soda plays an especially big role.
-Sweetened soft drinks add lots of extra sugar and calories and no other nutritional value.
+If you choose sugar-laden foods instead of more nutritious foods, you miss out on important nutrients, vitamins and minerals.

 - Weight gain.
-There's usually no single cause for being overweight or obese.
+There's no single cause for being overweight or obese.
 But added sugar might contribute to the problem.
-Adding sugar to foods and beverages makes them more calorie dense.
-It's easy to consume extra calories when eating foods that are sugar sweetened.
+It's easy to get extra calories when eating foods that are sugar sweetened.

 - Increased triglycerides.
 Triglycerides are a type of fat in the bloodstream and fat tissue.
 Eating an excessive amount of added sugar can increase triglyceride levels, which may increase your risk of heart disease.

 - Tooth decay.
-All forms of sugar promote tooth decay by allowing bacteria to multiply and grow.
-The more often and longer you snack on foods and beverages with either natural sugar or added sugar, the more likely you are to develop cavities, especially if you don't practice good oral hygiene.
+Sugar promotes tooth decay by allowing bacteria to multiply and grow.
+The more often you eat or drink foods with natural sugar or added sugar, the more likely you are to get cavities.

 Recommendations regarding added sugars

-The 2015-2020 Dietary Guidelines for Americans recommend that added sugars make up no more than 10 percent of your daily calories.
+The Dietary Guidelines for Americans recommend that adults limit added sugars to less than 10% of daily calories.
 For a 2,000-calorie diet, that means no more than 200 calories a day should come from added sugars.
-That's about 12 teaspoons or 48 grams of sugar.
+That's about 12 teaspoons (48 grams) of sugar.

-To put these numbers into perspective, 1 teaspoon of sugar (which equals about 4 grams) has about 16 calories.
-A 12-ounce can of regular soda has about 160 calories — about 10 teaspoons or 40 grams of sugar.
+To put these numbers into perspective, 1 teaspoon (4 grams) of sugar has about 16 calories.
+A 12-ounce can of regular soda has about 150 calories — about 10 teaspoons (40 grams) of sugar.